learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 into the lesson directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)
 You will be writing your code in the `index.js` file, and running it by entering `node index.js` in the terminal.
+Remember that you need to save the file before running the command.

 ## Writing and Calling JavaScript Functions